bilke/Craft-Docs/source/plugins/advanced/controllers.rst

 Generally speaking, controllers are the middlemen between the front end of the CP/website and your plugin’s :doc:`services <services>`.
 They contain **action methods** which handle individual tasks.

-A common pattern used throughout Blocks involves a controller action gathering post data, saving it on a :doc:`model <models>`, passing the model off to a :doc:`service <services>`, and then responding to the request appropriately depending on the service method’s response.
+A common pattern used throughout Craft involves a controller action gathering post data, saving it on a :doc:`model <models>`, passing the model off to a :doc:`service <services>`, and then responding to the request appropriately depending on the service method’s response.

 Action methods begin with the prefix “action”, followed by a description of what the method does (for example, ``actionSaveIngredient()``).